ChocolateLoverRaj/catan-gen/README.md

 # Catan Board Generator
-Generator for a mathematically fair, randomized board setup for Settlers of Catan.
+Generator for a more mathematically fair, randomized board setup for Settlers of Catan.

 ## Usage

 Simply run the `catan_gen.py` Python script from terminal.
-A REPL will prompt user for board parameters/presets.
+A REPL will prompt the user for board parameters/presets.

 `> python catan_gen.py`